Table of Contents

 With activated acl configuration a not configured user has no access anymore.

-with set global and app specific permissions.
 As global admin you can verify the applied changes visually in the page Settings -> User roles.